rayfranco/chat-server/README.md

 When the user start typing.
 No need to send when the user stops.

 ### `message new`
-When a new message has to ben sent to the chat
+When a new message has to ben sent to the chat (limit to 500 characters)
 ```
 message String
 ```